connectomicslab/connectomemapper3/paper/paper.md

 # Highlights

-\textbf{A focus on reproducibility, portability, and accessibility.} CMP3 implements pipelines that maps from sMRI / dMRI / fMRI the structural and / or functional connectomes, for five macroscopic brain parcellation scales with hierarchical region grouping.
+\textbf{A flexible workflow for multi-modal connectome mapping in the BIDS ecosystem.} MP3 implements pipelines that maps from sMRI / dMRI / fMRI the structural and / or functional connectomes, for five macroscopic brain parcellation scales with hierarchical region grouping.
 It is written in Python 3 and adopts an object-oriented programming style for the sake of modularity, extensibility, and re-usability.
-It uses Miniconda (\href{https://docs.conda.io}{https://docs.conda.io}), a package and environment manager, to facilitate the installation of the Python environment with all package dependencies installed inside, that is particularly powerful at two levels.
-It eases the installation of python package dependencies at a fixed version for both the processing core inside the BIDS App and the GUI on the host system.
-It also provides a way to isolate the installation of CMP3 with other python dependencies.
-This prevents conflicts with other package versions that might exist already on the host system.
-To maximize software accessibility, interoperability, portability and reproducibility, the implemented pipelines are encapsulated in a Docker [@merkeldocker:2014] and a Singularity [@Kurtzer2017Singularity:Compute] software image containers.

-\textbf{A flexible workflow for multi-modal connectome mapping in the BIDS ecosystem.} The implemented participant-level analysis workflow is represented with nipype [@GorgolewskiNipype:2011] adopting a modular architecture, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), which takes as principal inputs the path of the BIDS dataset to be processed, and a set of pipeline configuration file.
+The participant-level analysis workflow is implemented with nipype [@GorgolewskiNipype:2011] adopting a modular architecture, composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI), which takes as principal inputs the path of the BIDS dataset to be processed, and a set of pipeline configuration file.
 Each pipeline class provides methods to create and execute a nipype workflow that runs a number of nipype sub-workflows, described by stage classes and implementing one or multiple tasks, where each task can interface with either a specific tool including in